 Also, choose a place where you can have a private, uninterrupted conversation with no time pressure.
 This might be at home, at a counselor’s office or at a quiet restaurant.

 How you tell your spouse that you want a divorce can determine the way the divorce process unfolds.
-If you bring up divorce while angry and frustrated, your spouse may not take your request as seriously as if you bring up the topic in a calm, thoughtful way.
+If you bring up divorce while angry and frustrated, your spouse may not take your request as seriously as if you bring up the topic in a nice, calm, thoughtful, and respectful way.

 Keep in mind — you’ve spent a lot of time considering and preparing for divorce.
 More than likely your spouse has not..
 If your decision to file for a divorce comes out of the blue to them, they will need some time for the reality of your decision to sink in.